-I’m a Ph.D. student in Economics at LEM-CNRS (UMR 9921) University of Lille and at Ecole Normale Supérieure Paris-Saclay.
+I hold a Ph.D. in Economics from LEM-CNRS (UMR 9221) University of Lille and from Ecole Normale Supérieure Paris-Saclay.
 My research interests are international macroeconomics and financial markets, with an emphasis on national and international financial cycles.

 - La relation circulaire entre inégalités de revenu et finance: tour d’horizon de la littérature et résultats récents, Revue d’Economie Financière, 2018, 128(1), 127-152 (with Rémi Bazillier and Jérôme Héricourt).

 - Structure of Income Inequality and Household Leverage: Theory and Cross-Country Evidence (with Rémi Bazillier and Jérôme Héricourt) CEPII Working Paper (2017-01)

 Abstract: How do income inequality and its structure affect the volume of credit?
 We extend the theoretical framework by Kumhof et al. (2015) to distinguish between upper, middle and low-income classes, and show that most of the positive impact of inequality on credit predicted by Kumhof et al. (2015) should be driven by the share of total output owned by middle classes.
 These theoretical predictions are empirically confirmed by a study based on a 44 countries dataset over the period 1970-2014.
 Exogenous variations of inequality are identified with a new instrument variable, the total number of International Labor Organization conventions signed at the country-level.
 Using various indicators of inequality, we support a positive impact of inequality concentrated on household leverage, and investigate how this average impact is distorted along income distribution.
 Consistently with the theoretical setting, our results tend to show that most of the impact is driven by middle classes, rather than low-income households.
 Consistently, our results hold mostly for developed countries.